 Welcome to S21

-S21 is a technology website bringing together hundreds of independent expert reviews, over 100,000 user reviews, plus articles, buying guides and links to the best online deals.
+S21 is a technology website bringing together hundreds of independent expert reviews of smartphones, tablets, TVs and kitchen appliances, plus over 100,000 user reviews, and buying guides and links to the best online deals.
 Looks familiar?
 We used to be Mobile Phones UK - reviewing mobile technology since 2001.

 Latest reviews and articles:

 The Samsung Galaxy Note 8 is an enhanced version of the S8+.
 Even thicker and heavier, it's a massive phone and won't be suitable for everyone.
 But it offers the same incredible curved AMOLED display and top-end specs as the S8+, plus an S Pen, dual lens camera, iris scanner and 6GB of RAM, making it the most powerful phone ever.